ajslater/comicbox/README.md

 | Archive       | PDF internal     |
 | Import/Export | pdf-metadata.xml |

-#### PDF Embedded ComicInfo
+#### Reading Embedded Metadata from `keywords`

-Comicbox will read and write other metadata formats embedded in the PDF keywords field.
-Comicbox will read most any metadata standard it supports from the keywords field and if that fails will consider the keywords field as a comma delimited "Tags" field.
+Comicbox will read most any metadata standard it supports from the keywords field.
+If that fails it will consider the keywords field as a comma delimited "Tags" field.

-##### Embedding ComicInfo.xml or Comicbox.json
+#### Writing ComicInfo.xml to `keywords`

-By default Comicbox will write ComicInfo XML to the keywords field.
-While other comic readers do not (yet) support this, [Codex](https://github.com/ajslater/codex) does because it uses Comicbox..
+By default Comicbox will write ComicInfo XML to the keywords field (e.g.
+`-w pdf`)

+[Codex](https://github.com/ajslater/codex) supports this because it uses Comicbox.
+Other comic readers do not support PDF embedded ComicInfo.xml, but since they already have ComicInfo.xml parsers it's possible that they might someday.

-If Comicbox JSON is included in the write formats (`cb`, `json`, `comicbox`) Comicbox will write comicbox.json to the keywords field instead.
+If Comicbox JSON is included in the write formats (e.g. `-w pdf,json`) Comicbox will write comicbox.json to the keywords field instead.
 It is unlikely that any other comic reader other than Codex will ever support this.

 ### CoMet Schema